 your having a financial interest in a contract for purposes of

 s.20.
-To conclude otherwise would allow a city councillor to
+To conclude otherwise would allow a city councilor to

-"leverage" the city councillor's exemption to change his
+"leverage" the city councilor's exemption to change his

 pre-existing municipal contract position for better contract

 In light of the legislative intent of s.20, we are not

 inclined to extend our conclusion in EC-COI-82-107 to an

 appointment to a new position.
 Accordingly, we conclude that while

 you have a financial interest in your contract to serve as a school

 counselor, s.20 prohibits you from being eligible for appointment

 to a principal or assistant principal's position in the City's